iamvery/iamvery.github.com/_posts/2013-11-16-tmux-pairing-anywhere-on-your-box.markdown

 through their connection to your machine.
 For now I use a local build of the gem that includes these additional options.

+### Username alias

+For some reason it creeps me out a little bit to hand out my local username to pairs.
+That may be silly, but it prompted me to [learn about a neat little feature of Mac OS X, user aliases](http://iamvery.com/2013/11/18/mac_os_x_username_aliases.html).
+I'm not sure this really provides any _security_, but I do like the feel of having the pair SSH with the "tmux" username.

 ## Closing

 Wow, this was a _long winded_ post, but hopefully full of great information.